dragonflydb/documentation/docs/command-reference/stream/xclaim.md

 ---
-description: Change the ownership of a pending message within a stream consumer group
+description: Change the ownership of a message in a consumer group
 ---

 # XCLAIM